"STEEP SKI BOOK 2026" released on May 23rd - The most popular ski gear right now -

 ・What ski boot numbers tell us

-Ski boots have numbers like "130" or "100" printed on them along with the model name.
-What does this mean?
+about ski boots: Ski boots have numbers like "130" or "100" written on them along with the model name.
+What exactly do these numbers mean?

 ・Will your choice change the future?
 Which side are you on?

-Shop staff discuss the latest in gear selection.
+Shop staff discuss the cutting edge of gear selection:

 ・Gear share rate on the FREERIDE WORLD TOUR